microsoft-search/pnp-modern-search/docs/extensibility/custom_query_modifications.md

 A query modifier supports:

-- **Modification of query text and query template**: a query modifier can alter the query text and/or the query template.
+- **Modification of query text**: a query modifier can alter the query text.
 - **Sorted modifications**: modifier can be sorted and are executed in order - but you can set a modifier to stop further modifications.

 ## Custom modifier creation process